Lead waste

 How can businesses manage lead waste properly?

-Lead ammunition at shooting and rifle ranges
+Lead at shooting ranges

 Lead in construction and demolition waste